wiseman-timelord/Mp3ToSlWav/README.md

 - Python 3.x
 - Libraries in 'requirements.txt' (installed by Setup-Install)
 - cMake

+## DEVELOPMENT
+- Linux compatibility.
+- Formats for other games.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.